Michigan State U. leader, hired after Nassar scandal, quits - WHIZ News

 The school was trying to recover from a scandal involving Nassar, a campus sports doctor, who was accused of sexually assaulting hundreds of women and girls, including Olympic gymnasts, at Michigan State, a local gymnastics club and USA Gymnastics.
 He pleaded guilty and is serving decades in prison.

 Critics said Michigan State had missed opportunities to investigate complaints about Nassar.
-The school settled lawsuits for $500 million.
+Before Stanley’s arrival, the school settled lawsuits for $500 million.

+“What happened at MSU will not be forgotten,” Stanley said at his hiring.
+“Instead it will drive us every day to work together to build a campus culture of transparency, awareness, sensitivity, respect and prevention — a safe campus for all.”

 Lou Anna Simon resigned as president in 2018, just hours after Nassar was sentenced.
 Former Michigan Gov. John Engler was brought in as interim leader, but he lasted only a year.